Post-Graduation Monthly To-Do List

 Embarking on a new phase of your medical training, keep in mind OFA continues to support you.
 Questions?
 Email us at firstname.lastname@example.org.

-Effective December 15, 2015, a fourth Income Driven Repayment (IDR) plan has been added.
+A fourth Income Driven Repayment (IDR) plan has been added.
 REPAYE is available to Direct Loan borrowers regardless of when they took out their loans.
 It sets payments at no more than 10% of income.
 Students currently on the IBR plan may want to consider this new option.
 This plan includes spousal income regardless of filing status.
 Feel free to call us to discuss.

 On-Going During Residency Years

 When you've chosen an income driven repayment plan (IBR, PAYE) for your federal loans, remember that you will need to verify your income each year, as early as August and September.
 So, be careful to pay attention to notes you receive from your servicer.

 You must plan on reapplying if you wish to extend a deferment or forbearance for your Brown loans.
 The deferments and forbearances are typically granted for 6 to 12 months at a time.
 (Ex: The Medical Loan offers 36 months of residency deferment.
-If your initial residency deferment is granted for 12 months, you will need to complete the entire deferment process again next October.)
+If your initial residency deferment is granted for 12 months, you will need to complete the entire deferment process again each October.)